ossobv/proxmove/README.rst

   ``--skip-start``; that way *proxmove* "completes" successfully when done with the move.
 (You'll still need to change the bridge before starting the VM obviously.)
+- If *proxmove* detects that a move was in progress, it will interactively attempt a resume.

 Full invocation specification (``--help``):